NTP internet time servers at linocomm.netYou may delay, but time will not.

 What is this all about?Time is one of the most important things in modern society.
 Without time keeping, it would be difficult to arrange meetings, take the bus or train or be on time on a wedding ceremony.
 Not only humans rely on time.
 Every computer has an internal clock which is used when time stamping your email and documents, schedule your backups and warn you when you have an appointment.
 Therefore also computers should know the current time with some accuracy.
 To synchronize computers to known good time sources over the internet, the NTP protocol has been defined which allows to obtain the current time from internet time servers.

-The servers ntp1.linocomm.net to ntp4.linocomm.net are such public internet time servers, operated by the internet services company Linocomm.
+The servers ntp1.linocomm.net to ntp9.linocomm.net are such public internet time servers, operated by the internet services company Linoplan.
 The servers provide NTP services to NTP and SNTP clients on the internet.
 All time servers are at least stratum 2 servers, which means that the servers are directly connected to other time servers which take their time from a number of official reference clocks (atomic clock, radio clock, GPS or whatever) in different geographical regions.
-The four time servers are interconnected to give an extra layer of synchronisation.
 Time server ntp4.linocomm.net is a Stratum 1 server located in the Netherlands with its own reference clock.
 Time synchronisation with several upstream servers in different geographical regions gives redundancy when network failures occur.
 In practice this means that the time these servers provide are accurate within a few milliseconds.
 This is good enough for most private and commercial applications.

-Server ntp1.linocomm.net is located in a data center in Arizona US, which makes it the ideal time server for computers in the Southwestern United States and Mexico, but clients from all over the world are allowed to connect to this server.
+Server ntp1.linocomm.net is located in a data center in Almaty, Kazakhstan, which makes it the ideal time server for computers in Central Asia, but clients from all over the world are allowed to connect to this server.
 The only drawback is that distant clients might observe a few more milliseconds error in the received time signal compared to the time served by time servers closer to their location.
-Time server ntp2.linocomm.net is down but will serve Asia.
-Time server ntp3.linocomm.net is located in Groningen in the Netherlands and serves Western Europe where time server ntp4 is located in the Netherlands and serves some local projects.
+Time server ntp5.linocomm.net is located in Las Vegas and serves North America.
+All other servers are located in Western Europe and are primarily intended for the EMEA area.
 Time server ntp4 is the most accurate in the network because it has its own timebase with a GPS+PPS receiver.